 export BEARER_TOKEN=$(agentcore identity get-cognito-inbound-token)

-You can get a token simply by loading the environment variables file saved by setup-cognito and passing it to get-cognito-inbound-token.
-This was also new to me, but it's convenient not having to write custom Python scripts.
+We just read in the environment variables file saved by setup-cognito and pass it to get-cognito-inbound-token to get the token.
+I didn't know about this command either, but it's convenient not having to write a Python script to do this.

 Let's run a test client against the deployed MCP server.
-Adding USE_BEDROCK=true will generate Sampling responses using Amazon Bedrock.
+Adding USE_BEDROCK=true generates Sampling responses using Amazon Bedrock.

 export AGENT_ARN='arn:aws:bedrock-agentcore:us-east-1:123456789012:runtime/japan_travel_planner'